LOCATION:

 Challenges

-The works are in a busy, high-profile area and attract significant public interest.
+The works took place in a busy, high-profile area, attracting significant public interest.

 Solutions

-We meet face-to-face with residents and businesses to inform them about the project’s progress and address concerns.
+We held face-to-face meetings with residents and businesses to inform them about the project’s progress and address concerns.
 We have taken a proactive and collaborative approach to engaging with the community including:

 - Working with Swansea Council’s Beyond Bricks and Mortar scheme to provide trainee/apprentice placements.